Program Planning to End the HIV, HCV, and STI Epidemics

 • Sector:

-The San Francisco Department of Public Health (SFDPH) received funding from the CDC to develop a five-year plan full of innovative and implementable ideas to end the HIV epidemic in San Francisco, in alignment with the federal Ending the HIV Epidemic in America Initiative.
-Unlike many jurisdictions, San Francisco decided to use these funds to focus more broadly on the “syndemic” of HIV, HCV, and STIs in the city.
-They hired Facente Consulting to design and support a rapid planning process, coordinate a massive community engagement effort with assistance from five subcontractors representing the plan’s priority populations, refine strategies, and develop an epidemiological profile and situational analysis, ultimately synthesized into a final comprehensive plan.
+The San Francisco Department of Public Health (SFDPH) received funding from the CDC to develop a five-year plan of innovative and implementable ideas to end the HIV epidemic in San Francisco, in alignment with the federal Ending the HIV Epidemic in America Initiative.
+Recognizing the overlapping nature and shared drivers of HIV and other transmissible conditions in San Francisco, SFDPH decided to use these funds to focus more broadly on the “syndemic” of HIV, HCV, and STIs in the city.
+They hired Facente Consulting to develop the five-year plan, using an iterative, community-informed approach.